 Who is this ride for anyway?

 For recreational cyclists, this is your chance to ride with some giants along a route long celebrated for its intensity and beauty.
 While the way is long and steep, there is fixed and roving support, including repairs, food, and water.
 If you’ve long wanted to roll along the elegant coastal hills of Sonoma County, you won’t get a better chance than this.
-This is an athletic and personal achievement you’ll be proud to trumpet to your kids, your dog, or anyone who will hold still long enough.

 Are there exchanges for merchandise?

+Yes.
 We want you to be totally satisfied.

 Pre-ordered jerseys and other clothing items are exchangeable as long as they have not been worn.
 You can either return them by mail and pay a small amount to cover return postage, or exchange them at the event.
 Exchanges are limited to stock on hand.
 There are no refunds.